rstacruz/mocha-repeat/Readme.md

 ## Permutations

-You can nest calls to mocha-combine.
+You can nest calls to mocha-repeat.
 This is great for testing combinations of multiple library versions.
 In this example, it tests against every possble combination of underscore [1.0..1.2] with backbone [1.0..1.2].